RedRoseMoney/Rose/readme.md

 $$α(t) = 1 - (α(0) * \frac{R_1(t)}{R_1(0)})$$

-As volume increases over time, $R_1$, the reserves of $token_1$ decreases,meaning that the ratio of reserves removed on buy orders will decrease over time.
+As volume increases over time, $R_1$, the reserves of $token_1$ decreases.
+The ratio of reserves removed on buy orders will decrease over time.

 we can now define the continuous Asymmetric AMM : $(α(t), R_0(t), R_1(t), x(t)) -> (R_0′(t), R_1′(t), y(t))$